AkshaySharmaDEV/Prayog3d/README.md

 Prayog is cross platform software to perform science practical/experiments virtually by speaking, made for bitbox hackathon 2021.

+# This project won the DSCJIIT128 BITBOX 2021 Hackathon!

 ## Download for windows